KateTimms/getting-and-cleaning-data/CodeBook.md

 ## Variables
 In the tidy data table, 81 column variables.
 1. subject - column containing the subject numbers
-2. activityname - column containing, for each subject, the activity names as follows LAYING
+2. activityname - column containing, for each subject, the activity names as follows: LAYING, Sitting, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
-Sitting
-STANDING
-WALKING
-WALKING_DOWNSTAIRS
-WALKING_UPSTAIRS
-3-81.
+3. Variables 3-81.
 For each of the following, there are three six columns.
 They consist of the mean and standard deviation for each movement, on each of the X, Y and Z directions (e.g. tBodyAcc-mean()-X) where appropriate.
 Each column consists of the mean of the values for that varable for each subject, broken down by activity: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ